RYGhub/funkwhale/CONTRIBUTING.rst

     EXTERNAL_REQUESTS_VERIFY_SSL=false
     # this ensure you don't have incorrect urls pointing to http resources
     FUNKWHALE_PROTOCOL=https
+    # Disable host ports binding for the nginx container, as traefik is serving everything
+    NGINX_PORTS_MAPPING=80

 Typical workflow for a contribution
 -----------------------------------